 Only one Diplomacy attempt may be made on a specific region or city per turn.
 More than one Leader can cooperate on a given Diplomacy attempt, however.
 Each additional Leader only acts at one-half of their Diplomacy rating, rounded down.

 If the diplomacy result was 'Allied' and there are no leader slots available, the result will drop back down to Economic Ally.
 Similarly, if the result is 'Feudal Allied' and there are no leader slots available, then the result will drop down to Non-Paying Tributary.

+Diplomacy of Allied Regions: diplomacy agains an Allied region or city is conducted against the allied Leader's Loyalty rating.
+Consequently, the diplomat and the allied Leader must be in the same region or city when the diplomacy attempt occurs.
+Diplomacy attempts against another player's Allied Leaders is certainly possible, but may involve some Intelligence Operations to locate the target Allied Leader before any attempts at diplomacy can be

-In some cases you may find that you desire to attempt a Diplomacy action against an entire nation.
-Be warned now that this is quite difficult.
-First, the nation must be playerless, and second, you must achieve at least an Allied control status as a result of your attempt or it fails utterly.
+Diplomacy of another Nation: in some cases Diplomacy can be conducted against an entire nation.
+Be warned that this is quite difficult.
+First, the nation must be without a player, and second, you must achieve at least a control status of Tributary or the attempt fails utterly.
 The resistance of the nation to your effort is equal to the sum of the Resistance values of all Homeland and Friendly regions in the nation.
-I suggest lots of gold.
+I suggest lots of gold, many leaders, and lots of Support Diplomacy Intelligence Operations.
+Some game-masters also require that a Royal marriage be part of any diplomatic attempt (Ferdinand and Isabella, anyone?).
+A result of Tributary or Economic Ally will result in the target nation's Friendly and Homeland regions being added to the player's stat sheet at that result.
+A result of Allied will result in the target nation's King, Heir, and possibly Princes being added to the player's stat sheet as Allied leaders and all friendly and homeland regions being added as Allied regions.
+A result of Friendly will result in the utter absorption of the target nation into the player's empire.
+All Friendly and Homeland regions of the target nation will become Friendly to the player; some of the target nation's government, military, religious, and intel QRs will be added to player's own; and the target nation's Royal family will be added to the player's leader screen or heir pool as appropriate.
+Regardless of the level of the diplomacy result, all non-Friendly/Homeland regions of the target nation become independent.
+Further, the referee, if he is of a particularly nasty turn of mind may conduct revolt checks on the regions that do join the player's empire.
+Diplomacy attempted against an Allied or Feudal with the Allied or Feudal Allied leader present during the DP attempt.

-Diplomacy attempted against an Allied or Feudal Allied region must be undertaken in the province, with the Allied or Feudal Allied leader present during the DP attempt.
+Allied region must be undertaken in the province,